arian-shamaei/MAWS/readme.md

 - Python 3.11+
 - Java 11+ and [sbt](https://www.scala-sbt.org/) for the Chisel/HardFloat generators
-- ModelSim/Questa for the supplied functional testbenches (optional but recommended)
+- ModelSim/Questa was used for simulation

-## First-Time Setup
+## Berekeley Dependency

-1. Clone this repo.
-2. Fetch Berkeley HardFloat: `python scripts/bootstrap_hardfloat.py`
-3. Follow the workflow below to generate blocks and systems.
+This project uses [Berkeley HardFloat](https://github.com/ucb-bar/berkeley-hardfloat) for FPU generation.
+You will either need to clone the repo or run `python scripts/bootstrap_hardfloat.py` to obtain it.

 ### Build or clone FP blocks (`Blocks/`)